Skip to content

 A lack of vitamin D causes most cases of rickets, but this disorder can also run in families.
 Vitamin D helps the bones absorb calcium and phosphorus from food.
 When your child does not get enough vitamin D, their bones do not get the necessary nutrients that make bones strong.

-Children ages 6 months to 24 months are at the highest risk of rickets because their bones are growing very rapidly during this period.
-Your child may also be at risk if they:
+Rickets is most common in children ages 6 to 24 months.
+This is because their bones grow rapidly during this period.
+Your child also may be at risk if they:

 • Have dark skin